Description

 - Typical dosage:

-- For mood disorders: 400-800 mg daily, adjusted based on clinical response.
+- Mood disorders: 400–800 mg daily, adjusted based on clinical response

-- Preparation: Reconstitute the lyophilized powder with the accompanying solvent before use.
-Ensure the solution is clear and free of particles.
+- Preparation: Reconstitute lyophilized powder with accompanying solvent before use.
+Ensure solution is clear.

 Contraindications